auferack08/edx-platform/docs/en_us/course_authors/source/developing_course/testing_courseware.rst

 You preview course content before you publish it to test how it will look to students.

-When you preview your course, you see the latest course content as configured in Studio.
-You see content in units in the state :ref:`Draft (Never Published)`, :ref:`Draft (Unpublished Changes)`, or :ref:`Visible to Staff Only` while students can see only the last published version of a unit in the live course.
+When you preview course content, you see the latest course content as configured in Studio.
+You see content in units with the publishing status :ref:`Draft (Never Published)`, :ref:`Draft (Unpublished Changes)`, or :ref:`Visible to Staff Only`.

 For example, you publish a unit with a video and discussion: